recommend-games/recommend-games-server/DEPLOY.md

 ## Create Storage buckets

-Open the [Storage dashboard](https://console.cloud.google.com/storage) and create the bucket `$PROJECT-data` in the same region as the App Engine app above.
+Open the [Storage dashboard](https://console.cloud.google.com/storage) and create the buckets `$PROJECT-data` and `$PROJECT-logs` in the same region as the App Engine app above.
 Leave the default options otherwise.

 ## Create PubSub topic and subscription